-By 1775 at least, Bob seems to have been serving as Jefferson's bodyservant, a position formerly held by Jupiter.
-Bob, described by a fellow slave as a "bright mulatto," accompanied Jefferson to Philadelphia in 1775 and 1776; in 1775 he was inoculated against smallpox by Dr. William Shippen, the same physician who had inoculated Jefferson almost a decade earlier.
+By 1775 at least, Hemings seems to have been serving as Jefferson's enslaved bodyservant, a position formerly held by Jupiter Evans.
+Hemings, described as a "bright mulatto,"3 accompanied Jefferson to Philadelphia in 1775 and 1776.
+In 1775, he was inoculated against smallpox by Dr. William Shippen, the same physician who had inoculated Jefferson almost a decade earlier.

-Until Jefferson left for France in 1784, Bob accompanied him everywhere.
-An advertisement Jefferson placed in 1791 for Bob's position sheds light on his duties and skills: "Wanted, A Genteel Servant, who can shave and dress well, attend a gentleman on horseback, wait at table, and be well recommended."
-Or, as Jefferson wrote a friend, he sought someone to "shave, dress and follow me on horseback."
-Since Bob received some months training under a barber in Annapolis in 1784, he may not have given Jefferson his morning shave until that time.
-It appears that Bob also could drive Jefferson's phaeton when the need arose.
+Until Jefferson left for France in 1784, Robert Hemings accompanied him everywhere.
+An advertisement Jefferson placed in 1791 for Hemings's position sheds light on his duties and skills: "Wanted, A Genteel Servant, who can shave and dress well, attend a gentleman on horseback, wait at table, and be well recommended."4 Or, as Jefferson wrote a friend, he sought someone to "shave, dress and follow me on horseback."5 Since Hemings received some months of training under a barber in Annapolis in 1784, he may not have given Jefferson his morning shave until that time.
+It appears that Hemings also could drive Jefferson's phaeton when the need arose.6

-Jefferson's and Robert Hemings' daily association as master and servant ended when they parted in Boston on 1 July 1784.
-Bob returned to Virginia with Jefferson's horses and soon apparently found another place as a servant, keeping his wages for himself.
+Hemings returned to Virginia with Jefferson's horses and soon apparently found another place as an enslaved servant, keeping his wages for himself.
 This pattern continued after Jefferson's return from France.
-Although Bob accompanied Jefferson to New York in 1790, he left after three months to find a place as a servant in Virginia.
-Jefferson recalled him to Monticello during his vacations, often having difficulty learning his whereabouts.
+Although Hemings accompanied Jefferson to New York in 1790, he left after three months to find another position in Virginia.7 Jefferson recalled him to Monticello during his vacations, often having difficulty learning his whereabouts.8

-Bob's reason for wishing to remain in Virginia was no doubt his wife Dolly, a slave living near Fredericksburg and later in Richmond.
-After some years of shuttling between Monticello (or wherever he was working) and Fredericksburg and Richmond, Bob seized an opportunity to live permanently with his family when it was offered in 1794.
-Bob and Dolly had two children, Elizabeth and Martin.
+Robert Hemings's reason for wishing to remain in Virginia was no doubt his wife Dolly, an enslaved woman living near Fredericksburg and later in Richmond, with whom he had two children, Elizabeth and Martin.
+After some years of shuttling between Monticello (or wherever he was working) and Fredericksburg and Richmond, Hemings seized an opportunity to live permanently with his family in Richmond when it was offered in 1794.

 Primary Source References

 1794 December 26.
-(Jefferson to Thomas Mann Randolph) "You will find by the inclosed tthat Bob’s business has been hastened into such a situation as to make it just that the person whom I suppose to have debauched him from me, as well as the special inconvenience of my letting him go for 2. or 3. years to come, and a total abandonment of his services for 11 or 12 years past should have been known and operated in estimating his value as a mulct on Mr. S. However all that has been kept out of view, and I have too much respect for the gentlemen who have valued him to have the subject revised.
+(Jefferson to Thomas Mann Randolph) "You will find by the inclosed that Bob’s business has been hastened into such a situation as to make it difficult for me to reject it.
+I had certainly thought it just that the person whom I suppose to have debauched him from me, as well as the special inconvenience of my letting him go for 2. or 3. years to come, and a total abandonment of his services for 11. or 12 years past should have been known and operated in estimating his value as a mulct on Mr. S. However all that has been kept out of view, and I have too much respect for the gentlemen who have valued him to have the subject revised.
 It remains therefore only to receive the money and deliver the deed, which you will find inclosed in the letter to Mr. Stras.
-I have made it to Bob himself, because Mr. Stras mentions it is for his freedom he is to advance the money, and his holding the deed will sufficiently secure the fulfillment of Bob’s engagements to him.
-When you shall have received the money, be so good as to pay L41-16 currency of it to Mr. Lyle with the sum delivered you before, and hold up the balance, as I expect in 2. or 3 posts from Philadelphia to learn whether I owe it there or am to apply it to certain purposes here.
-Stras’s letter and the valuation to be returned to me."
+I have made it to Bob himself, because Mr. Stras mentions it is for his freedom he is to advance the money, and his holding the deed will sufficiently secure the fulfilment of Bob’s engagements to him.
+When you shall have received the money, be so good as to pay £41–16 currency of it to Mr. Lyle with the sum delivered you before, and hold up the balance, as I expect in 2. or 3 posts from Philadelphia to learn whether I owe it there or am to apply it to certain purposes here.
+Stras’s letter and the valuation to be returned to me."16

 1795 January 15.
-(Jefferson to Martha Jefferson Randolph).
-"I saw Bob frequently while in Richmond.
-He expressed great uneasiness at having quitted you in the manner he did and repeatedly declared that he would never have left you to live with any person but his wife.
+(Martha Jefferson Randolph to Jefferson).
+"I saw Bob frequently while in Richmond he expressed great uneasiness at having quitted you in the manner he did and repeatedly declared that he would never have left you to live with any person but his wife.
 He appeared to be so much affected at having deserved your anger that I could not refuse my intercession when so warmly solicited towards obtaining your forgiveness.
-The poor creature seems so deeply impressed with a sense of his ingratitude as to be rendered quite unhappy by it but he could not prevail upon himself to give up his wife and child."
+The poor creature seems so deeply impressed with a sense of his ingratitude as to be rendered quite unhappy by it but he could not prevail upon himself to give up his wife and child."17

 1795 January 22.
-(Jefferson to [[Martha Jefferson Randolph]]).
-"In my last to him [Thomas Mann Randolph] I asked the favor of him to remit the balance of Stras’s money (after taking out Mr. Lyle’s and Taylor’s) to Mr. Mussi in Philadelphia."
+(Jefferson to Martha Jefferson Randolph).
+"In my last to him [Thomas Mann Randolph] I asked the favor of him to remit the balance of Stras’s money (after taking out Mr. Lyle’s and Taylor’s) to Mr. Mussi in Philadelphia."18

 - Stanton, Lucia.
 Free Some Day: The African-American Families of Monticello.
 Charlottesville: Thomas Jefferson Foundation, 2000.